fatiando/harmonica/doc/index.rst

 ========

 .. |banner| image:: _static/readme-banner.png
-    :alt: Harmonica
+    :alt: Harmonica Documentation
     :align: middle

 .. admonition:: This software is in the early stages of design and implementation
     :class: attention

+    This means that will occasionally make **backwards incompatible** changes as we try to improve the software, test new ideas, and settle on the project scope.
-    We welcome any feedback and ideas!
-Let us know by submitting `issues on Github <https://github.com/fatiando/harmonica/issues>`__
+    **We welcome any feedback and ideas!** Let us know by submitting `issues on Github <https://github.com/fatiando/harmonica/issues>`__
     or send us a message on our
     `Slack chatroom <http://contact.fatiando.org>`__.

 .. seealso::

-    This software is a part of the
+    Harmonica is a part of the
     `Fatiando a Terra <https://www.fatiando.org/>`_ project.

 .. include:: ../README.rst